-All 16 modules and 6 consolidation webinars will be delivered online.
-As such, students must be able to ensure internet connectivity.
-AOI cannot be held responsible for internet failure or that of poor signal, so if you are attending a “live” Facebook webcast as part of your learning, and you lose connectivity, you will only be able to watch the replay.
+All 16 modules, 6 on-demand webinars and student drop-in sessions will be delivered online.
+As such, students must be able to ensure reliable internet connectivity.
+AOI cannot be held responsible for internet failure or that of poor signal, so if you are attending a “live” webinar as part of your chosen route of learning, and you lose connectivity, you will only be able to watch the replay.

 If you have already studied some of this content on another course (at HE Level 5/6 or higher), you maybe able to gain credits to bypass the full Level One course via a conversion course.